 Vehicle Sunroof

-Sunroofs are a lot more penetrable than you may have thought.
-They do a good job at keeping out solid debris but are less adept at preventing water leaking into your car.
+Sunroofs are a lot more penetrable than you may think.
+They do a good job at keeping out solid debris but are less adept at preventing water leaks into your car.

 This is why parking on a slope at the wrong angle could make it worse.
-Overflow won’t have the chance to travel down the blocked tubes.
-Instead, it will seep into your cabin straight away.
+Overflow won’t have the chance to travel down the blocked tubes, so it will seep into your cabin.

 Exit portals might be in the driver’s side door jamb or somewhere underneath your vehicle.
 This information can be found in your car’s owner manual.

-Slowly pour a small quantity of water into each drain hole.
+Slowly pour a small quantity of water into each of the drain holes.
 Monitor the exit holes to see how quickly the liquid flows out.
-If it takes a long time, you’re likely dealing with a
+If it takes a long time, you’re likely dealing with a blockage.

 You can use an air compressor to clear out whatever is clogging the tube.
 You may also have to get a flexible wire for thorough cleaning if there’s a lot of dirt.